apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 This method is actually a variant of `java.util.function.Function`.
 The difference from `java.util.function.Function` is that `SerializableFunction` can be serialized and can throw exceptions.
 This function is introduced because the input parameters that the `JavaSparkContext#map()` function can receive must be serializable.
-At the same time, there are many exceptions that need to be thrown in the logic of Hudi, and the code for `try catch` in the Lambda expression will be omitted It is bloated and not very elegant.
+At the same time, there are many exceptions that need to be thrown in the logic of Hudi, and the code for `try-catch` in the Lambda expression will be omitted It is bloated and not very elegant.

 ## 6. Current progress and follow-up plan